rajathkmp/FaceRecog/README.md

 # FaceRecog-Keras
-Face Recognition using Neural Networks implemented using keras library

-Database:
-Yale Database

-Preprocessing:
-Face Detection using OpenCV
+Face Recognition on Yale Database using neural networks.
+OpenCV's Face Detection module is used in pre-processing stage.